 The results showed that interstock length significantly affected growth parameters as sapling height, diameter of scion and leaf size (Table 1).
 The interstock length of 8 inches significantly decreased sapling height in two cultivars during both the years of study.
 The average sapling height was to the tune of 38.85cm and 41.01cm in Red Delicious and American Apirouge during first year of study.
 There was a progressive increase in the height of plant with decreasing interstem length.
-The lowest interstem length of 2 inches registered stem length of 45.77 and 47.14cm in Red Delicious and American Apirouge during first year but was statistically significant compared to control.
+The lowest interstem length of 2 inches registered stem length of 45.77 and 47.14cm in Red Delicious and American Apirouge during first year but was statistically significant compared to control (52.68 and 56.03cm).
 Similar trend was observed in stem height of sapling during next year in both the cultivarsrespectively.
 Asis obvious from Table-1, thestem diameter significantly decreased by interstock length as compared with the control.
-Significant differences were found betweenstem diameter (11.10mm)and (12.40mm) under interstock length of 8 inches while as control produced girth of 15.83and 16.07mm in Red Delicious and American Apirouge respectively in the first year.
+Significant differences were found between stem diameter (11.10mm) and (12.40mm) under interstock length of 8 inches while as control produced girth of 15.83and 16.07mm in Red Delicious and American Apirouge respectively in the first year.
 In both the apple cultivars stem diameter increased with decrease in interstem length but was lower than control during both the years of study.
+The stem diameter (12.37mm)and (13.63mm) was registered under interstock length of 8 inches while as in control girth of 16.33 and 16.65 mm was found during second year in Red Delicious and American Apirouge respectively.
 These results are also in conformity with the findings of Tworkoskiand Miller, 2007.
-Tombesiet.al., (2010) also reported that the use of two vigorous rootstocks, A2 and MM111, with grafting intermediary B9 showed reduction in tree vigor compared to MM106 and a better ramification and formation of fruit buds capacity during the grafting year, the trees looking as knipp-typed ones.
-In general, dwarf interstock betweenscion and more vigorous rootstock decreased sapling and scion growth in both cultivars.
-These results are also in agreement with previous reports by Rozparaet al., 1990and Marcon Filho et al., 2010).
+Tombesiet.al., (2010) also reported that "the use of two vigorous rootstocks, A2 and MM111, with grafting intermediary B9 showed reduction in tree vigor compared to MM106 and a better ramification and formation of fruit buds capacity during the grafting year, the trees looking as knipp-typed ones"."In general, dwarf interstock betweenscion and more vigorous rootstock decreased sapling and scion growth in both cultivars".
+Rozparaet al., 1990and Marcon Filho et al., 2010).